 Outcome 7: Vibrant, equitable, sustainable rural communities contributing towards food security for all Goal 1: Job Creation Goal 1: Expanded Provincial economic output To identify and facilitate economic development initiatives that will result in sustainable job creation.
 Rural development , land reform and food security for inclusive growth Outcome 8: Sustainable human settlements and an improved quality of household life Goal 3: Human and Community Development Goal 3: Poverty and inequality in uMgungundlovu is reduced To respond to the needs of vulnerable groups.
 Youth Development and Women Empowerment.
 To facilitate the provision of houses in line with the national and provincial norms and standards.
 To improve access to basic services.
 To create Human Settlements that are economically viable, aesthetically pleasant, habitable and vibrant.
 To ensure efficient management of community facilities.
-Outcome 10: Environmenta Goal 5: Reduced global I assets and Goal 5: greenhouse gas To promote sustainable natural Environmenta emissions and development and resources that 1 create social- environmental are well Sustainability ecological awareness.
+Outcome 10: Goal 5: Reduced Environmenta I assets and Goal 5: global greenhouse gas To promote sustainable natural Environmenta emissions and development and resources that create social- environmental are well Sustainability ecological awareness.
 (WESSA) protected and capacity to adapt enhanced to climate change Education Outcome 1: An improved quality of basic education Goal 2: Human Resource Development Goal 2: The human resource capacity of the province is adequate, relevant To ensure productive and competent human capital.
 (Team Building Exercises) To ensure efficient administrative support services.
 (Training) Health Outcome 2: A long and healthy life for all South Africans Goal 3: Human and Community Development Goal 3: Poverty and inequality in Umgungundlovu is reduced To respond to the needs of vulnerable groups.
 To respond to the effect of HIV/AIDS within the jurisdiction of Mkhambathini Municipality.
 Outcome 3: All people in South Africa are and feel safe Goal 3: Human and Community Development Goal 3: Poverty and inequality in uMgungundlovu is reduced To facilitate economic development that will result in sustainable job creation.
 To respond to the needs of vulnerable groups.
 Fighting crime and corruption Outcome 9: A responsive, accountable, effective and efficient developmenta I local government system Goal 6: Governance and Policy Goal 6: The population of uMgungundlovu is satisfied with the level of government service delivery To ensure good governance through openness, transparency and accountability in the organization.
-Outcome 11: A better Africa and a better world as a Goal6:Governanceand Policy Goal6:ThepopulationofUmgungundlovuu is satisfied with Tokeepthecommunitiesandstakeholdersinformedandinvolvedin

-result of the level of municipal affairs/

-South Africa's government (newsletter/pamphlets)

-contributions service delivery •

-to global

-relations

-Outcome 12:

-An efficient

-and Goal 6: The To ensure an effective

-development- population of and efficient, Municipal

-orientated Goal 6: uMgungundlovu Public Accounts

-public service Governance is satisfied with Committee the internal

-and an and Policy the level of audit and Audit

-empowered, and Folicy government Committee.

-fair and service delivery Committee.

-inclusive

-citizenship

-Goal 3: Goal 3: Poverty To facilitate economic

-Human and and inequality in development that will

-Outcome 13: Community Umgungundlovu result in sustainable job

-An inclusive Development is reduced creation.

-and Goal 6: The

-responsive population of To ensure good

-social Goal 6: Umgungundlovu governance through

-protection Governance satisfied with the openness, transparency

-system and Policy level of and accountability in the

-, , government organization.

-service delivery

-Outcome 14: Goal 7:

-Transforming Increased spatial To promote special

-society and Goal 7: access to goods restructuring and

-1

-uniting the country Spatial Equity and services in Amajuba integration.
+Outcome 11: A better Africa and a better world as a Goal 6: Governance and Policy Goal 6: The population of Umgungundlovu u is satisfied with To keep the communities and stakeholders informed and involved in all result of the level of municipal affairs South Africa's government (newsletter/pamphlets) contributions service delivery to global relations Outcome 12: An efficient and Goal 6: The development- population of To ensure an effective orientated 01 uMgungundlovu and efficient, Municipal public service Goal 6: is satisfied with Public Accounts and an Governance the level of Committee the internal empowered, and Policy government audit and Audit fair and service delivery Committee. inclusive citizenship Goal 3: Goal 3: Poverty To facilitate economic Human and and inequality in development that will Outcome 13: Community Umgungundlovu result in sustainable job An inclusive Development is reduced creation. and Goal 6: The responsive population of To ensure good social Goal 6: Umgungundlovu governance through protection Governance satisfied with the openness, transparency system and Policy level of and accountability in the • government organization. service delivery Outcome 14: Goal 7: Transforming Increased spatial To promote special society and Goal 7: access to goods restructuring and uniting the Spatial Equity and services in integration. country Amajuba